nicolaheld24/Palisades_LiDAR_R/README.md

 ## 3. Sentinel-2 Spectral Indices

 The LiDAR analysis provides information on changes in vegetation structure following the fire.
-To complement this structural perspective, Sentinel-2 imagery was used to assess changes in vegetation condition and spectral response over time since Sentinel-2 provides spatially continuous spectral information that can be used to examine vegetation disturbance and subsequent recovery.
+To complement this structural perspective, Sentinel-2 imagery was used to assess changes in vegetation condition and spectral response over time using Google Earth Engine.

 The selected scenes from December 2023 to January 2026 were used to calculate NDVI and NBR.
 The time series provides an additional perspective on the fire impact and allows changes in vegetation condition during the subsequent recovery period to be examined.